 Don’t forget to book a permit to access it.

 Where to stay: Hotel Maverick

 Where to eat: Namaste Nepal Restaurant

 While Grand Junction doesn’t have the spectacular Rockies, it’s a good starting point for your adventures in southwest Colorado.
-If you are short on time, you can spend a night in Grand Junction before continuing, but if you have a day, there are a couple of fun things to do in Grand Junction.
+You can head south toward Telluride from Grand Junction once you arrive, or you can spend a night in Grand Junction to explore the area a bit more.

 Best things to do in Grand Junction: